MyTooliT/ICOtronic/Documentation/Introduction.md

 #### Unable to open OpenBLAS library

-If one of the ICOc command fails with the error message:
+If one of the [ICOtronic scripts](#scripts:section:scripts) fails with the error message:

 > ImportError: libopenblas.so.0: cannot open shared object file: No such file or directory